Ankr-network/ankr-cli/README.md

-# Overview
+# overview
-ankr-chain-cli is used to interacting with ankr blockchain.
+ankr chain cli is used to interacting with ankr blockchain.
+It implements accounts operations like generating new account, exporting private key from keystore or otherwise.
-ankr-chain-cli implements multiple functions including accounts operations, admin operations, sending different type transactions and query data from ankr blockchain.
+Admin operations are also provided like send ankr tokens to specified address, etc.sending and querying transactions from ankr chain, etc.

 # How to install
 ankr-chain-cli is wriitten in Go with support for multiple platforms.